ricsanfre/pi-cluster/docs/_docs/databases.md

   - Support backup and restore to/from S3 Object Storage like Minio/AWS.
 See details in [CloudNative-PG Backup on Object Stores](https://cloudnative-pg.io/documentation/1.23/backup_barmanobjectstore/)
   - The operator can orchestrate a continuous backup infrastructure that is based on the [Barman Cloud](https://pgbarman.org/) tool.
 - Monitoring:
   - For each PostgreSQL instance, the operator provides an exporter of metrics for [Prometheus](https://prometheus.io/) via HTTP, on port 9187, named `metrics`.
-See detaisl in [CloudNative-PG Montiroring](https://cloudnative-pg.io/documentation/1.23/monitoring/)
+See details in [CloudNative-PG Montiroring](https://cloudnative-pg.io/documentation/1.23/monitoring/)

 ### CloudNative-PG operator installation